Children and the old are most vulnerable

 Statutory limit values for particulate matter, nitrogen dioxide, sulphur dioxide, benzene, carbon monoxide and lead based on EUs directives on ambient air quality, are set out in the Norwegian Regulations relating to pollution control.

 National targets for air quality have also been introduced for several pollutants.
-These are based on socio-economic considerations as well as considerations of public health, and are to be achieved by 2005 or 2010.
+These are based on socio-economic considerations as well as considerations of public health.

 A regulation from 1997 introduced emission limits for PM10 for wood-burning stoves sold in Norway.